Tanakiin/Demeter/README.md

+# Demeter - Spartahack 9

-# Current build only works on MacOS
+## Current build only works on MacOS
 ## Use the following steps to run on Windows

 - Open Arduino IDE and plug in the Arduino (selecting the right port and board)